Ángela Ruiz Robles: Awards and honours

 She appears in the 2011 Spanish publication 200 Years of Patents in the "Women" section, published by the Spanish Ministry of Industry.

 Ruiz Robles’s 121st birthday was the subject of a Google Doodle on March 28, 2016.

 In 2018, a street was named after her in the Spanish capital to recognize and celebrate her contributions.

+In November 2023, her obituary was published as part of the New York Times' Overlooked No More series.